 STUDENT TEACHING IS A FULL-TIME COMMITMENT!
-As a result, Student Teachers may not take additional coursework outside of the WLTE program during clinical practice nor should they plan to be employed.
-Prospective Student Teachers who anticipate the need to take additional coursework and/or work during the semester of Student Teaching should discuss this with their advisor and the WLTE Program Director prior to registering for any coursework or setting a work schedule.
+As a result, prospective Student Teachers who anticipate the need to take additional coursework (other than FLTE 478) and/or work during the semester of Student Teaching should discuss this with their advisor and the WLTE Program Director prior to registering for any coursework or setting a work schedule.

 WLTE pre-service Teacher Candidates should consult with their University Supervisor and/or the WLTE Program Director regarding questions, concerns, or additional clarification of the following and all expectations.